Rod Wilson: South Carolina

 On February 21, 2020, Wilson was hired as the linebackers coach for the South Carolina Gamecocks.

 Following the conclusion of the 2020 season, it was announced that Wilson would not be retained as a member of new head coach Shane Beamer's staff.

 Coastal Carolina

 On June 2, 2021, Wilson was hired as the inside linebackers coach for the Coastal Carolina Chanticleers.

 Kansas City Chiefs (second stint)

 In March 2022, Wilson was re-hired by the Chiefs as a defensive assistant.
 In 2022, Wilson won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38–35 in Super Bowl LVII.
 In 2023, Wilson won his third Super Bowl when the Chiefs defeated the 49ers 25–22 in Super Bowl LVIII.

+Arizona Cardinals

+On February 20, 2026, Wilson was hired by the Arizona Cardinals as their inside linebackers coach under head coach Mike LaFleur.